cerb/cerb.github.io/_guides/installation/install-ubuntu-22.04.md

 If you're just testing Cerb, you can use PHP's built-in web server and skip the Nginx step below.

-Type `CTRL+C` to kill the PHP web server process.
+Type `CTRL + C` to kill the PHP web server process.

 Since you just ran the web server as root, you should make sure any newly created files are owned by the `www-data` user and group:

 <pre>
 <code class="language-">
-chown -R www-data:www-data /usr/share/nginx/html/cerb/
+sudo chown -R www-data:www-data /usr/share/nginx/html/cerb/
 </code>
 </pre>